 When I make a new paint, I like to try it out on something in a monochrome painting.
 So I started making Twisted Tree Swatches.
 It was so much fun to create these twisted trees that I began a series.
-The first one is done, and I’m sure there will be many more to follow.
+The first and second ones are done, and I’m sure there will be many more to follow.

 First, by doing a twisted tree with with each paint individually, it lets me easily compare it to others in how it moves on the paper.
 Does it build, or is the character mostly sheer?
 Can I lift it easily or does it stain the paper?
 What about thin lines?
 Can I move the paint and draw it out into very fine lines?

 All of the paints have their own personalities.
 When I do a twisted tree I use the same sort of strokes, and some of them work well and some don’t so much.

 Second, I like doing a painting that starts as a complete unknown.
 When I begin a Twisted Tree, I have no idea what it will look like.
 Once I get the basic structure of it down, then I begin to have a more clear image in my mind.
 It’s fun.
 They’re totally fantasy and some turn out to be very strange.

 I like strange.

 Soul of the Ozarks Collection No. 4 (6 colors) These are all for sale.
 Each card is roughly 4 x 6″.
 Listed at Etsy as I get time.
 If you don’t see it there, please contact me to inquire about availability.

 Introducing the latest collection in my Soul of the Ozark series of handmade watercolors: Collection No. 4 …

 Whole Purple Sandstone (textured)